Nathan's Hot Dog Eating Contest: History

 ESPN has long enjoyed solid ratings from its broadcast of the Hot Dog Eating Contest on Independence Day, and on July 1, 2014, the network announced it had extended its agreement with Major League Eating and would broadcast the contest through 2024.
 The most recent broadcast rights deal, announced in November 2022, will keep the contest airing on ESPN through 2029.

 In 2003 former National Football League player William "The Refrigerator" Perry competed as a celebrity contestant.
 Though he had won a qualifier by eating twelve hot dogs, he ate only four at the contest, stopping after just five minutes.
 The celebrity contestant experiment has not been held since.

 At the 2007 contest, the results were delayed to review whether defending champion Kobayashi had vomited (also known as a "Roman method incident" or "reversal of fortune") in the final seconds of regulation.
 Such an incident results in the disqualification of the competitor under the rules of the IFOCE.
 The judges ruled in Kobayashi's favor.
 A similar incident occurred involving Kobayashi in 2002 in a victory over Eric "Badlands" Booker.

+In April 2011, Major League Eating announced they were splitting the annual contest into two separate contests, one each for men and women.
 On July 4, 2011, Sonya Thomas became the champion of the first Nathan's Hot Dog Eating Contest for Women.
 Previously, women and men had competed against each other, except for one Memorial Day competition held in 1975.
 Eating 40 hot dogs in 10 minutes, Thomas earned the inaugural Pepto-Bismol-sponsored pink belt and won $10,000.

 In 2020, due to the COVID-19 pandemic, the contest was held without spectators at an indoor location in Williamsburg, Brooklyn, and only five eaters competed in each category instead of the usual 15.
-In 2021, the event was held at Maimonides Park, with a reduced crowd of 7,000.
+In 2021, the event was held at Maimonides Park, with a reduced crowd of about 7,000.